Sandip-Maurya/dolce-fiore/frontend/README.md

 We proudly partner with local artisans across India, bringing tradition and sustainability into every creation.

+## Current Status

+- The committed source code is missing the entire `src/lib` directory (API client, endpoint definitions, hooks, and environment config) that all pages import.
+Until those modules are restored, the frontend will not compile (`npm run dev`/`npm run build` will fail) even though the rest of the UI components and pages are present.

 ### Design Philosophy

 - **Premium • Minimal • Elegant • Conscious • Artisanal**